Skip to main content

 Earn a Gerontology minor by meeting these requirements.

-The interdisciplinary minor in gerontology enhances professionals’ capacity to work with older persons.
-It requires three courses in three disciplines.
+It requires four courses in three disciplines.
 Students select another 9 credits to earn 18 credits in coursework related to gerontology.

 Course List

-SWK 313Orientation to Gerontology3
+SWK 313Orientation to Gerontology2

 PSYC 355Adulthood and Aging3